This not only documents the making of this website, but will also help in setting up any Hugo static site with self hosting.

 Ok but why these technologies?

-Mainly, nginx is used because it’s already setup and ready to go on my VPS.
+Mainly, Caddy is used because it’s dead simple to set up and handles SSL automatically.
 The GitHub actions auto deployment will allow you to have this as a private repo as well.
 All serving to a public domain over https.

 Tech Used